hashi0203/riscv-processor/README.md

 ## Usage

 If you just want to run the processor, you can skip 1 and 2.<br>
-If you want to run your original test program, you should follow 1 to 3.
+If you want to run your `original test program`, you should follow 1 to 3.

 1. Make a test program for processor in [test-programs](./test-programs).
 	- Make a test program in C (e.g., [fib.c](./test-programs/fib.c), [memory.c](./test-programs/memory.c)).